 NOTE: Upper-level Math Classes - Mrs. Hendrix teaches the advanced mathematics classes.
 With both a bachelor and a master degree in engineering, she has worked extensively with colleges and universities in our area over the last 24 years and knows which lessons in the math books need to be completed for a student to be ready for college Algebra, Trig/Pre-Cal, and AP Calculus.
 Some of the lessons towards the end of the Algebra 2 and Advanced Math book DO NOT NEED TO BE covered.
 Mrs. Hendrix will teach all lessons so that students who are majoring in mathematics or science will be more than ready to conquer the rigors of college mathematics.
 HEP has students getting master and doctoral degrees in science and mathematics disciplines and each has gone through our advanced math classes.
+NEW FOR 2023-24 - Algebra 2 and Advanced Math are moving to 2 days per week.
+There will be NO Zoom classes as these are already meeting 3 hours per week.

 Algebra II - Saxon - Linda Hendrix - This yearlong course (32 weeks) covers most of Saxon's Algebra II which covers all topics that are traditionally covered in second-year algebra plus some geometry.
 Real world problems are included along with applications to chemistry and physics.
 Topics include graphical solution of simultaneous equations, scientific notation; radicals, roots of quadratic equations, inequalities and systems of inequalities, logarithms and antilogarithms, conic sections, exponential equations, basic trigonometric functions, algebra of polynomials, vectors in polar and rectangular form and word problems.
 Students are encouraged to study all lessons before coming to class so that they may participate in the class discussion.
 The teacher will test on a regular basis.
 This course counts 1 credit on the high school transcript.
-ZOOM
+Time: Tuesdays/Thursdays 9:00-10:30 Dates: 8/22-12/14/23 and 1/9-5/2-24 Cost: \$950; 7/4 \$975 (32-week class; 3 hours per week)